tweag/bsides-tampa-workshop/part2/README.md

 During this 4 hour session we have walked through many techniques, but we could only scratch the surface.

-Armed with the content in this qworkshop you can now dig in further to everything from SAST to SBOMs.
+Armed with the content in this workshop you can now dig in further to everything from SAST to SBOMs.

 Good luck on your DevSecOps journey.